jcstone/dump_to_fixture/README.md

 rake db:dump_to_fixture
 ```

-To dump an indiviodaul Active Record object:
+To dump an individual Active Record object:
 ```ruby
 object.dump_to_fixture
 ```